twk819/JVM/README.md

 ```

 ## Deployment
-To access to the site, use the following exmaple URL, chaning the port number accordingly
+To access to the site, use the following exmaple URL, changing the port number accordingly
 ```
 localhost:8080/JVM
 ```